vslee/IEXSharp/README.md

 # IEXSharp

-IEX Cloud API for C# and other .net languages
+IEX Cloud API for C# and other .net languages.
+Supports SSE streaming

 ## Prerequisites